devstream-io/devstream/docs/kube-prometheus_plugin.md

       release_name: dev
       # k8s namespace where kube-prometheus will be installed
       namespace: monitoring
-      # need to create the namespace or not
-      create_namespace: True
       # whether to wait for the release to be deployed or not
       wait: true
       # the time to wait for any individual Kubernetes operation (like Jobs for hooks)